insighio/docs/content/cloudplatform/ui/devices/deviceInfo/_index.en.md

 #### insigh.io IoT Device

 If the device is an insigh.io one, the configuration is done via WiFi using the web application that is embedded in the firmware.
-The procedure is described in [Configure Device](/gettingstarted/configuration).
 The configuration installs the communication keys, sets up the measurement schedule and defines the measurement parameters.
 Once the configuration is completed, the device can start sending measurements to the Console.

 #### Third-party devices